 Two key advantages have made that business the powerhouse that it is today.
 First, the huge economies of scale it enjoys, giving it a lower cost basis on reserves compared to smaller producers.
 The second is the strength of its balance sheet.
 Exxon will be the last man standing in a downturn, allowing it to snap up reserves and do M&A activity at a time when low prices are hitting others hard.

 Let’s take a look at Exxon Mobil’s stock returns, starting with the share price.
 Imagine an investor buying the stock back in April, 1996.
 At the time, Exxon shares changed hands for somewhere in the region of $21 each.
 Our investor decides to purchase 475 shares (adjusted for the various stock splits over the years) for a total consideration of around $10,000.
-He witnesses numerous oil booms and slumps in the years that follow.
+In the years that follow he witnesses numerous oil booms and slumps.
 In 1998, he saw the nominal price of oil dip below $12 per barrel.
 A decade later, he saw the price rise to a record high of around $147 per barrel.
 It crashed back down to a low of $30 per barrel just a few months after that.
 The broader stock market underwent similar booms and busts along the way.

 Today, Exxon shares are going for around $80.30 apiece, leaving our investor with around $38,140 worth of stock.
 Or put another way, he has seen 7% annual share price appreciation over the past two decades.
 Given the recent oil price crash has wiped 40% off the 2014 share price, I’d say that is a pretty good performance overall.

 Now, it is crucial to appreciate the degree to which share buybacks have contributed to those returns.
-If you dig up the annual report from fiscal 1995, you will see that the company reported 4,968m shares outstanding (split-adjusted).
+If you dig up the annual report from fiscal 1995 you will see that the company reported 4,968m shares outstanding (split-adjusted).
 That figure is masked by the 1998 merger between Exxon and Mobil, the result of which meant the combined entity having 6,950m shares in issue.
-By the end of 2015, the figure had fallen to 4,183m shares outstanding.
+By the end of 2015, the share count had fallen to 4,183m.
 Exxon had annihilated a whopping 40% of the float in the intervening period.

 This is the great thing about companies that tend to generate tremendous amounts of free cash flow.
 Those compounding gains from buybacks, fully funded from surplus profit, will add up a lot over long timeframes.
 What about dividends?
 Well, the per-share dividend has almost quadrupled in that timeframe.
 Exxon paid a split-adjusted annual dividend of $0.78 per share back in 1996.
 By 2015, that had grown to $2.88 per share.